weaveworks/weave-gitops-private/docs/rfcs/promotion-markers/README.md

 - Same discovery mechanism applies to any application in any deployment target within any environment so there is a need for consistency.
+- It is unlikely that a single directory-structure strategy would cover all scenario.
+For example version set on [variable substiution](https://fluxcd.io/flux/components/kustomize/kustomization/#variable-substitution).
+It would require then to support a set of strategies or to don't support some scenarios.

 #### Leverage labels or annotations